 To talk about shamanism without talking of spirit would be like an electrician working away while denying the existence of electricity.
 The spirits do not see us in our perceived failings, but in our authentic creative and powerful nature, guiding and inviting us towards this.

-When I talk about shamanism with people, I often find there is a sense of familiarity that comes through, as if the act of speaking about it unlocks a memory within our psyche – maybe this is because it has been such a part our history.
-It is likely that your own ancestors would have experienced these ways at some time, this is a time tested and ancient practice.
+When I talk about shamanism with people, I often find there is a sense of familiarity that comes through, as if the act of speaking about it unlocks a memory within our psyche – maybe this is because it has been such a part our past history.
+It is likely that your own ancestors would have experienced these ways at some time, as such this is a time tested and ancient practice.

 The word “shaman” comes from the Tungus language of Siberia; however, it has been practiced in a local form, across all cultures, throughout the world, including here in Europe.
 It translates roughly as “the one who sees”, “the one who knows”, or “the one that can see in the dark”.

 What it is that they see, and know well it is the spirit world.
 Shamans develop trusting relationship with helping compassionate spirits as partners in their healing work and learn how to navigate in these realms safely and effectively.